Siemens-Healthineers/K2s/doc/K8s_BuildingAContainer.md

 ```
 Here, we use the parameter **--build-arg** twice to supply the values of both the build arguments.

-For running linux pods in K8s please always specify the node selector for linux:
+For running Linux pods in K8s please always specify the node selector for Linux:
 ```
       nodeSelector:
         kubernetes.io/os: linux